Three IMFD researchers receive Fondecyt Initiation grants

 Differential privacy

-Security and privacy guarantees in computer science are one of the most relevant principles in computer security today.
-In the project of IMFD researcher and academic of the Department of Computer Science at the University of Chile, Matías Toro Ipinza, "Gradual Differential Privacy: Theory and Applications".seeks to contribute to the way in which developers program to ensure privacy and security.
+Security and privacy guarantees in computer science are currently one of the most important principles in IT security.
+In the project by IMFD researcher and academic at the Department of Computer Science at the University of Chile, Matías Toro Ipinza, "Gradual Differential Privacy: Theory and Applications,", seeks to contribute to the way developers program to ensure privacy and security.

 Matías Toro Ipinza

-"The objective is to design programming languages that allow differential privacy, data sensitivity and security (confidentiality/integrity) to be analyzed in a stepwise manner, combining static and dynamic methods," the researcher emphasizes.
+"The goal is to design programming languages that allow for the gradual analysis of differential privacy, data sensitivity, and security (confidentiality/integrity), combining static and dynamic methods," the researcher points out.
 In addition to contributing to theory, there are plans to implement practical prototypes that will make it easier for programmers to integrate these tools into their projects.

-In the medium term, the research seeks to theoretically develop practical and accessible programming languages that will allow developers to incorporate differential privacy and security analysis in a progressively flexible and progressively and flexibly into their projects.
-This includes functional prototyping and validation, laying the groundwork for tools that balance accuracy, flexibility and ease of use.
+In the medium term, the research seeks to theoretically develop practical and accessible programming languages that allow developers to incorporate differential privacy and security analysis in a progressive and flexible manner. progressively and flexibly into their projects.
+This includes the creation of functional prototypes and their validation, laying the foundations for tools that balance precision, flexibility, and ease of use.

-The project entitled "The Urban Elite Divide: A Geospatial Examination of the Brahmins vs. Merchants Hypothesis in Santiago, Chile", explores how the Chilean elite is divided into two groups: those whose influences come from educational attainment and intellectual achievement.by Naim Bro, a scholar at the School of Government of the Universidad Adolfo Ibáñez, explores how the Chilean elite is divided into two groups: those whose influences come from educational and intellectual attainment ("Brahmins") and those whose influence emanates from their wealth and economic power ("Mercaderes").
+The project entitled "The Urban Elite Divide: A Geospatial Examination of the Brahmins vs. Merchants Hypothesis in Santiago, Chile", by Naim Bro, an academic at the Adolfo Ibáñez University School of Government, explores how the Chilean elite is divided into two groups: those whose influence stems from educational and intellectual achievements ("Brahmins") and those whose influence stems from their wealth and economic power ("Merchants").

 Naim Bro